kwan22/habits/level1.md

 *(graphic)*

 #### No tech: jump, dash, and grab
 The goal here is to build mastery of the three fundamental actions of Celeste gameplay.
-Some mastery of these actions is demanded to complete the base game.
+Some mastery of these actions is demanded to complete the base game in the first place.
 Here, the goal is to really solidify that mastery and prove we can handle all the challenges of each room.

 #### Moving hazard patterns
 This primarily focuses on Oshiro, snowballs, and seekers.
 The plan here is to be able to handle them when they become dangerous.
 For Oshiro and seekers, it is to know when they are charging and to bonk them on demand.
 For snowballs, it is sufficient to simply know when they are coming and get out of the way before making progress.